habitat-sh/habitat/BUILDER_DEV.md

 1. Ensure you have a Github auth token.
 Create from the Github site if you don't have one already.
 Token Capabilities needed: read:org, user:email
 1. The sample commands below use the 'httpie' tool.
 Install it if not present on your system (https://github.com/jkbrzt/httpie).
 1. A recent version of the habitat cli should also be installed in your dev environment (https://www.habitat.sh/docs/get-habitat/)
+1. Ensure that `sudo -E` functions correctly.
+Some OSes don't respect the -E flag.
+If this is the case, remove the `secure_path` section of your sudoers file.

 ## Bootstrap the OS with required packages
 You need to make sure you have the required packages installed.